Liverpool v Spurs VAR Q&A - what happens now?

 The mistake that saw Liverpool have a goal wrongly disallowed in their 2-1 loss to Tottenham on Sunday has sparked more debate about the use of the video assistant referee.

-The referees' governing body described it as a "significant human error" - but Liverpool say that explanation is "unacceptable", claiming "sporting integrity has been undermined".
+The referees' governing body described it as a "significant human error" - but Liverpool say that explanation is "unacceptable", claiming "sporting integrity has been undermined" and now asking for the audio from the game from the refereeing body PGMOL.

 BBC Sport looks at the key questions.